Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/20220423/index.md

 - Designers - an approach to governance that builds a toolkit to enable decentralisation.
 - Legislators - the drafting of laws, visions, missions and values.

+## Conclusion

+I guess where I am coming from is "Whose community?".
+What is the intent behind drafting a constitution?
+To me it feels like building a particular government not building governance tools.

+If you start to define common values, you begin to consolidate your community.
+This may feel good - but it then just becomes one community defined by a constitution.
+Already the possibility of governance is made conditional to those who are not present.
+I would like to explore the intent of building governance tools.
+A governance toolkit.
+Which many different communities may choose to use or abuse.